Hungarian MircoCars of the 50's

-By 1952/1953 The Ministry of Metallurgy and Machine Industry in conjunction with the Vehicle Developing Institute started a microcar project.
+By 1952/1953, The Ministry of Metallurgy and Machine Industry in conjunction with the Vehicle Developing Institute started a microcar project.
 Fuel was now available, only one serious problem lurked on the horizon: the prohibition of COMECON to produce passenger cars.
 So the project focused on an intermediary type: the closed, four-wheel motorbike, capable of transporting two adults and two children and a few luggages.
 This was the definition of the microcar.

-Both cars had aluminium bodies, airplane tail wheels, Pannonia 250 cc motorbike engines.
+Both cars had aluminum bodies, airplane tail wheels, Pannonia 250 cc motorbike engines.
 Géza Bengyel who worked as a consultant there, previously was employed in the Csepel motorbike factory where he designed a unique sheet-framed bike with a torsion suspension.
 This suspension was transferred to the Alba Regia.
-Balaton received a strange suspension: the arms were held by rubber tags so the vibration absorbed into the rubber.
+Balaton received a strange suspension: the arms were held by rubber tags so the vibration was absorbed into the rubber.